comparison

 This is the version of the comparison written by someone who has actually scrubbed all three.

-What each one is
+What each one is and where it came from

-| | Caraway | Always Pan 2.0 | Made In Stainless | | --- | --- | --- | --- | | Body material | Aluminum | Aluminum | 18/10 stainless, 5-ply | | Surface | Ceramic coating | Ceramic coating | None — bare stainless | | PFAS-free? | Yes | Yes | Yes (no coating) | | Coating wear concern? | Yes — 2-3 years | Yes — 2-3 years | No — never | | Induction? | Yes | Yes | Yes | | Lifetime warranty? | No | No | Yes |
+| | Caraway | Always Pan 2.0 | Made In Stainless | | --- | --- | --- | --- | | Body construction | Hard-anodized aluminum | Pressed recycled aluminum | 5-ply: 304 stainless / 3x aluminum / 430 stainless | | Cooking surface | Sol-gel ceramic coating | Thermakind sol-gel ceramic | 304 (18/10) stainless — bare metal | | PFAS, PFOA, PTFE | Not detected per Light Labs | Free per disclosure | None — no coating | | Lead, cadmium, mercury | Not detected per Light Labs | Free per disclosure | Not present in alloy | | Coating wear concern | Yes — 1-3 years | Yes — 1-2 years | None — never wears | | Induction compatible | Yes (magnetic base) | Yes (magnetic base) | Yes (430 exterior) | | Oven safe to | 550°F | 450°F | 800°F (incl. lids) | | Warranty | 1 year limited | 3 years (post-May 2025) | Lifetime |

 The honest durability picture

 Ceramic coatings are not forever.
-Both Caraway and Our Place will tell you to use wood or silicone utensils, hand-wash, and avoid high heat.
-With normal use, plan on the slip starting to fade somewhere in the 2-3 year window.
+Both Caraway and Our Place tell you to use wood or silicone utensils, hand-wash, and avoid high heat.
+With normal use, plan on the slip starting to fade somewhere in the 1-3 year window.
 That is not a defect — it is the chemistry of mineral-based ceramic coatings.
 They are softer than PTFE and they wear faster.

 Stainless steel does not have this curve.
 There is nothing to wear off.
 A Made In skillet at year 10 looks the same as one at year 1, except for the patina marks that everyone gets and no one minds.
+The lifetime warranty is not marketing — it is what the construction supports.

 The honest learning-curve picture

 Stainless steel sticks.
 That is its reputation, and the reputation is correct if you do not learn the technique.
 The technique is: heat the empty pan to medium-high until a water drop dances on the surface (Leidenfrost effect), then add oil, then add food.
 Eggs slide.
 Steaks release.
+Skip the technique and food welds to the pan.

 Ceramic coatings do not require this technique.
 You can put cold eggs in a cold Caraway pan with no oil and they will release.
 That is the actual usability advantage and it is not a small one.

-Price-per-year math
+Price-per-year math by tier

-• Caraway 7-piece set runs around $395.
-With a 2-3 year coating life, that is $130-$200 per year.
+• Caraway 7-piece set runs around $395-$445.
+With a 1-3 year coating life across four pans, that is $130-$200 per year for the whole set.

-| If you... | Pick | | --- | --- | | Want the easiest cleanup, do not mind replacing in 2-3 years | Caraway | | Have a small kitchen and want one pan to rule them all | Always Pan 2.0 | | Cook 4+ times a week and want a forever set | Made In Stainless | | Want the cheapest entry into ceramic non-stick | Always Pan 2.0 | | Want induction-ready, lifetime warranty | Made In Stainless |
+| If you... | Pick | | --- | --- | | Want the easiest cleanup and do not mind replacing in 1-3 years | Caraway | | Have a small kitchen and want one pan to rule them all | Always Pan 2.0 | | Want the cheapest entry into PFAS-free ceramic | Always Pan 2.0 | | Cook 4+ times a week and want a forever set | Made In Stainless | | Want the highest oven temperature and broiler safety | Made In Stainless | | Want the prettiest matched set on the rack | Caraway | | Want the most rigorous published third-party testing | Caraway | | Sear meat at high heat several times a week | Made In Stainless |

 Frequently asked questions